Reuse of NCI Information

 - Graphics explicitly credited to NCI are copyright-free and may be used without our permission.
 Please credit the National Cancer Institute as the source.
 Visit NCI Visuals Online to find copyright-free images you may download and use.

-NCI Logo and PDQ Trademark
+Reuse of NCI Logo and PDQ Trademark

 The NCI logo and the PDQ trademark may only be used in reproductions of original, wholly unchanged NCI products.

-Patient Education Publications
+Reuse of Patient Education Publications

 If you want to copy or print NCI patient education publications in their entirety with no changes, you may freely do so without our permission.